Attentional Meta-learners for Few-shot Polythetic Classification: Introduction

-Monothetic classifications are based on universal attributes: there is at least one necessary and sufficient attribute for class membership.
-Polythetic classifications are instead based on combinations of attributes, none of which are sufficient in isolation to indicate membership and, potentially, none of which are necessary.
-Carl Linneaus, inventor of the binomial nomenclature for species and ``father of taxonomy\rlap{,}'' recognised that natural orders could not be defined monothetically, lacking features that were unique and constant over families and that, until such features could be found, such classifications were necessarily polythetic \cite{stevens_linnaeus,birger2017classification}.
+Understanding features in the context of a classification is central to the concepts of monothetic and polythetic classes recognised in the fields of taxonomy and knowledge organisation. \textit{Monothetic classifications} are based on universal attributes: there is at least one necessary and sufficient attribute for class membership. \textit{Polythetic classifications} are instead based on combinations of attributes, none of which are sufficient in isolation to indicate membership and, potentially, none of which are necessary.
+Carl Linneaus, inventor of the binomial nomenclature for species and ``father of taxonomy\rlap{,}'' recognised that natural orders could not be defined monothetically, lacking features that were unique and constant over families and that, until such features could be found, such classifications were necessarily polythetic \citep{stevens_linnaeus,birger2017classification}.

 Figure \ref{fig:flowers} illustrates Linnaeus' system for classifying plants, which relies on polythetic classifications and is still in use today.
-For example, we can distinguish $\mathbb{A}$ from $\mathbb{B}$ by the number of filaments, but not $\mathbb{B}$ from $\mathbb{C}$; we can distinguish $\mathbb{B}$ from $\mathbb{C}$ based on whether there are split anthers (the ends), but not $\mathbb{C}$ from $\mathbb{A}$, and so on.
-To recognise classes we are required to consider attributes in the context of other attributes.
+Consider, for example, that we can distinguish $\mathbb{A}$ from $\mathbb{B}$ by the number of filaments, but not $\mathbb{B}$ from $\mathbb{C}$; we can distinguish $\mathbb{B}$ from $\mathbb{C}$ based on whether there are split anthers (the ends), but not $\mathbb{C}$ from $\mathbb{A}$, and so on.
+To recognise classes it is necessary to consider their attributes in the context of other attributes.

-Threshold functions are a closely related concept in Boolean algebra, of which monothetic classifications are a subset.
-Verbally, the difference is between `at-least-some-of' and `all-of.'
-Formally, a Boolean function of $n$ inputs $x_{1:n}$ is a threshold function if, for some threshold $t$, we can find real-valued weights $w_{1:n}$ such that